aiblocks/js-aiblocks-base/README.md

 ## License

-js-stellar-base is licensed under an Apache-2.0 license.
+js-aiblocks-base is licensed under an Apache-2.0 license.
 See the [LICENSE](./LICENSE) file for details.